 As indicated in VIII, 1.3, a divisional application must be filed in the language of the proceedings of the parent application.
-Even if the parent application was filed in a language other than an official language of the EPO (Art.
-14(2)), the applicant may not avail himself of this possibility when filing a divisional application based on that parent application.
-The application is not accorded the date of filing of the parent application if these requirements are not met.
+Alternatively, if the earlier (parent) application was filed in a language other than an official language of the European Patent Office, the divisional application may be filed in that language.
+In this case a translation into the language of the proceedings for the earlier application shall then be filed within two months of the filing of the divisional application (see III, 14).